 Whether the physician writes the consent or uses a template consent from another source (e.g. the sponsor/manufacturer of the test article), the emergency use consent should contain the elements of informed consent found in the UCSF template, but need not follow the UCSF format and wording.
 It must be stated clearly that:

-- the treatment is experimental and not approved by the FDA.
+- the treatment is experimental and not approved by the FDA, and

 Because the FDA exempts emergency use from requirements for IRB review, prior IRB approval of the consent form is not needed.
-A signed copy of the informed consent must be included in the post-use written report.
+A signed copy of the informed consent must be included in the Emergency Use Post-use Report Form.

 Waiver of Consent: